apache/incubator-hugegraph-doc/content/en/docs/contribution-guidelines/validate-release.md

 ##### A. source package

-After decompressing `xxx-hugegraph-source.tar.gz`, Do the following checks:
+After decompressing `*hugegraph*src.tar.gz`, Do the following checks:

 1. folders with `incubating`, and no **empty** files/folders
-2. `DISCLAIMER` file exists
-3. `LICENSE` + `NOTICE` file exists and the content is normal
+2. `LICENSE` + `NOTICE` + `DISCLAIM` file exists and the content is normal
-4. ** does not exist ** any binaries
+3. **does not exist** binaries (without LICENSE)
-5. The source code files all contain the standard `ASF License` header ((this can be done using a plugin))
+4. The source code files all contain the standard `ASF License` header (this could be done with the Maven-MAT plugin)
-6. Check whether the `pom.xml` version number of each parent/child module is consistent (and meet expectations)
+5. Check whether the `pom.xml` version number of each parent/child module is consistent (and meet expectations)
-7. Check the first 3 to 5 commits, click to see if the modification is consistent with the source file
+6. Check the first 3 to 5 commits, click to see if the modification is consistent with the source file
-8. Finally, make sure the source code works/compiles correctly (then look at tests and specs)
+7. Finally, make sure the source code works/compiles correctly

 ```bash
 # prefer to use/switch to java 11 for the following operations (compiling/running)